 There’s an ancient Chinese proverb (I’m paraphrasing) that says a smart man learns from his own mistakes; a wise man learns from the mistakes of others.

 My literary Inbox today: “Same old, same old” advice on writing books, marketing books, building a fan base, following the blogs of award-winning authors, blah blah blah.
 Today is my Groundhog Day for unoriginal blog articles on writing, selling and marketing books.
 I’ve heard it all before.
 Where are the fresh ideas?
-How many times can they recycle the same **it over and over again?
-I get it; they’re the constant nudge, the ever-present voice in your head, urging you in that direction where you actually reach a publishing, marketing or sales goal, small or large.
-Maybe if we hear it enough, we’ll begin to believe it, like subliminal messages: You are a marketing guru; you will sell more books; more readers will follow your blog, listen to my voice…
+How many times can they recycle the same messages over and over again?
+I get it; they’re the constant nudge, the ever-present voice in your head, urging you in that direction where you actually reach a publishing, marketing or sales goal, small or large, oddly resembling subliminal messages: You are a marketing guru; you will sell more books and make more money; more readers will follow your blog, listen to my voice…

 When do you work your “real” job (if you have to have one, as many writers do)?
 When do you spend time with family and friends?
 When do you make time to write?
 Only so many hours in a day, a week, a month, this thing called time.
 Yes, it’s essential to prioritize, to make room for each aspect of the writing/marketing/selling process but have we sacrificed other areas of our lives (read: time) for this?